Julynx/decksmith/docs/README.md

-# PyDeck
+# DeckSmith

 A command-line application to dynamically generate decks of cards from a JSON specification and a CSV data file, inspired by nandeck.

-Pydeck is ideal for automating the creation of all kinds of decks, including TCG decks, tarot decks, business cards, and even slides.
+DeckSmith is ideal for automating the creation of all kinds of decks, including TCG decks, tarot decks, business cards, and even slides.

 ## Features